-Point being, these are not the sandals that you want to wear on long hikes or all-day excursions, mainly if you have some oddity with your feet.
+Point being, these are not the flip flops that you want to wear on long hikes or all-day excursions, especially if you have some oddity with your feet.
 Yes, foot-molding flips are comfortable and more affordable than contoured models, but they're only ideal for general non-excessive use.
 That said, they are a significant step up from their arch-abusing light foam cousins.
 If you don't want to shell out for a high-end flip, you can do yourself a favor and opt for a slightly more expensive and infinitely more comfortable foot-molding model.
 Alternatively, you can consider a crossover hybrid option.
 These models have contoured footbeds made from EVA so that they both provide extra stability AND mold to your foot over time.
 This hybrid style of flip quickly won us over because it combines support and comfort.

 Before purchasing a novelty flip, be sure to ask yourself how you hope to use it.
 If it's just a morning at the coffee shop or something to slip on after a workout, then you're undoubtedly okay.
 But if you plan to do more walking or engage in specific activities or sports, make sure you don't just get wrapped up in something that sounds or looks cool.